korlibs-archive/korim/README.md

 It provides a single interface for vector rendering.
 So you can use a single interface and leverage JavaScript Canvas, AWT's Graphics2D and Android Canvas.
+It allows converting shapes into SVG.
+Also allows to draw shapes with fills in contact without artifacts in a portable way.

 ### AWT Utilities